namshi/namshi.github.com/source/join-us/index.markdown

-On the backend, we like to mainly use **NodeJS** and have based our Service Oriented Architecture on "RESTish" APIs, while, at the front, we've decided to fight the battle with AngularJS and Javascript in general (gulp, browserify and all the *new kids on the block*).
+On the backend, we like to mainly use **NodeJS** and have based our Service Oriented Architecture on "RESTish" APIs, while, at the front, we've decided to fight the battle with React, AngularJS and Javascript in general (webpack, gulp, browserify and all the *new kids on the block*).

 ## What do we offer?